-When newborns have jaundice, their skin is tinted yellow because they have too much of pigment called bilirubin in their bloodstream.
+When newborns have jaundice, their skin is tinted yellow because they have too much of a pigment called bilirubin in their bloodstream.
 It is one of the most common and most treatable conditions in newborns.
 However, it can cause severe injury in rare cases.

 According to the Mayo Clinic, most cases of newborn jaundice clear up on their own after a few weeks without treatment.
-However, if it does not clear up, a doctor will recommend a few different treatments.
+However, if it does not clear up, a doctor can recommend a few different treatments.

 The most common treatments include:

-- Exchange Transfusion: If the baby’s condition does not respond to light therapy, they may need a blood transfusion.
+- Exchange transfusion: If the baby’s condition does not respond to light therapy, they may need a blood transfusion.
 Through an exchange transfusion, your baby’s blood will be replaced with that of a matching donor.
 Since the donor’s blood will not contain the excess pigment, the jaundice will clear up faster.

-- Intravenous Immunoglobulin (IVIg): In some cases, newborn jaundice can be caused when a mother’s blood type does not match with the baby’s.
+- Intravenous immunoglobulin (IVIg): In some cases, newborn jaundice can be caused when a mother’s blood type does not match with the baby’s.
 As a result, the mother’s immune system develops antibodies that attack the baby’s blood cells.
 Immunoglobulin is a protein that can help break down these antibodies through a transfusion.